Alyssa Naeher: 2024 Summer Olympics

 Naeher and the USWNT defense getting ready for their semifinal against Germany at the 2024 Olympics.

 On June 26, 2024, Naeher was named to the United States roster for the 2024 Summer Olympics, her third Olympic tournament.
 She made seven saves to shut out Germany in the semi-finals, including a game-winning kick save in the last seconds of extra time.
 She made key saves against Brazil's Gabi Portilho and Adriana in the final, which the United States won 1–0 on a goal from Mallory Swanson.

 During the tournament, Naeher recorded four shutouts, passing Hope Solo for the most shutouts by any US Women’s National Team goalkeeper in a single Olympic games.

 On November 25, 2024, Naeher announced that she would retire from international play at the end of the year.
-She played her final international game on Dec.
-3, 2024, a 2–1 victory over the Netherlands in which she made several strong saves.
+She played her final international game on December 3, 2024, a 2–1 victory over the Netherlands in which she made several strong saves.
 For her performances during her final year, Naeher was named U.S. Soccer's 2024 Female Player of the Year.
 Naeher is the second goalkeeper to win this award.
 Her career was honored by the national team in a pre-match ceremony before the US Women's 3–1 friendly win against Portugal on October 26, 2025.

 Personal life

 Naeher is the daughter of John and Donna Lynn Naeher.
 She has a twin sister named Amanda, who played soccer for Messiah College, and a younger sister named Abigail.
 She is of German, English, and French Canadian ancestry.
 Naeher is a Christian.
+Naeher is a fan of the New England Patriots.